EllaBrands/stanDev/Developer-Process.md

 4. One of the admins can start the tests on [Jenkins](http://d1m1s1b1.stat.columbia.edu:8080) (this may take hours).

 5. One of the admins can declare code review done and push the patch to `master`.

-- We need to explain how things are labeled and milestoned in the issue tracker.